 Mural by Diego Rivera, from My Modern Met

 Understanding Terminology: Hispanic, Latinx, and Chicano

-Before you start introducing your kids to Hispanic or Latinx art, literature, and culture, you should take a moment to define and answer this question: who is Hispanic?
-And a second, equally important question, you should answer for your kids is: how are Hispanic and Latino and Chicano different?
+Before you start introducing your kids to Hispanic or Latinx art, literature, and culture, you should take a moment to define and answer this question: Who is Hispanic?
+And a second, equally important question, you should answer for your kids is: How are Hispanic, Latino, and Chicano different?